MicrosoftDocs/azure-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger.md

 For Azure Compute and other types, make sure that the symbol files are in the same folder of the main application .dll (typically, `wwwroot/bin`) or are available on the current path.

 > [!NOTE]
-> For more information on the different symbol options that are available, see the [Visual Studio documentation](/visualstudio/ide/reference/advanced-build-settings-dialog-box-csharp?view=vs-2019&preserve-view=true#output).
-For best results, we recommend using "Full", "Portable" or "Embedded".
+> For more information on the different symbol options that are available, see the [Visual Studio documentation](/visualstudio/ide/reference/advanced-build-settings-dialog-box-csharp).
+For best results, we recommend that you use "Full", "Portable" or "Embedded".

 ### Optimized builds